lars-t-hansen/flatjs/SPEC.md

   with automatic semicolon insertion (yay JavaScript).
 When in doubt, use semicolons.

-Failures to obey these rules will sometimes lead to mysterious parsing and runtime errors.
+Failure to obey these rules will sometimes lead to mysterious parsing and runtime errors.
 A look at the generated code is usually enough to figure out what's going on; problems tend to be local.